 He was just as influential at the Bernabeu, where the Spanish fans also took him to their heart.
 In the 2010-11 season, he became the highest goalscorer in a season in Madrid's history with 53 goals, surpassing the previous high of 49 by the legendary Ferenc Puskas.
 He also became the first player to win the prestigious Golden Shoe in two different leagues.

-In 2018 he left Madrid for Juventus, where he spent three years and won two Serie A titles.
-He returned to Manchester United in the summer of 2021.
+In 2018 he left Madrid for Italian giants Juventus, where he spent three years and won two Serie A titles.
+He returned to Manchester United in the summer of 2021 and was the club's top scorer in his first season.
+His stay was cut short, though, after a controversial interview given to TV presenter Piers Morgan.
+He then moved to Al Nassr in Saudi Arabia on January 1, 2023 to begin new chapter in his incredible career.

 On the international stage he led Portugal to victory in Euro 2016, inspiring his team-mates to an unlikely but deserved success.